 - Three small circles support a larger flower shaped cup, combining the beauty of both link and cup style rain chains.

-- Made in stainless steel, then plated with copper for strength, durability and lower cost.
+- Made in stainless steel for strength, durability and lower cost.

 - The Japanese word "yuri" means "lily".

 - Each Rain Chain comes with a gutter attachment piece (V shaped piece of metal).
 We recommend purchasing the optional Gutter Installation Kit with every Rain Chain.

 - Cups on an average 8 foot length Rain Chain: 11

 - Installation is usually straight forward and simple.
 Rain chains hang from the hole where the downspout was, using the gutter attachment piece provided.
 When there is a mismatch because the hole is larger than the chain, a separate Gutter Installation Kit is used to reduce the hole and focus water downward onto (or into) the chain.
 The Installation Kit also provides an outlet tube, preventing water from creeping along the underside of the gutter and dripping off.